eloj/radix-sorting/README.md

  | B2667C54   | B2 | 66 | 7C | 54 |
  | 8C8E59A6   | 8C | 8E | 59 | A6 |

-If you consider the table of random 32-bit keys above, with the four 8-bit wide columns marked *A* through *D*, there's a choice to be made; if we're going to process these keys one column at a time, _in which order do we process the columns_?
+If you consider this table, with the four 8-bit wide columns marked *A* through *D*, there's a choice to be made;
+if we're going to process these keys top to bottom, one column at a time, _in which order do we process the columns_?

-You may have been waiting for me to mention the two main paths available when implementing a radix sort; _Least Significant Bit_ (LSB) or _Most Significant Bit_ (MSB) first.
+This choice gives rise to the _two main classes_ of radix sorts, those that are _Least Significant Bits_ (LSB) first and those that are _Most Significant Bits_ (MSB) first.
+Sometimes 'digit' is substituted for 'bits', it's the same thing.

 If you have prior experience you may already know that, based on the material presented so far, we're going down the LSB path, meaning we'll process the columns from right to left; D, C, B, A.